PennLINC/CuBIDS/docs/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 This file contains all the detected Key Groups and Parameter Groups.
 It provides
 an opportunity to evaluate your data and decide how to handle heterogeneity.
-Key Groups
-can be merged together, for example, or Parameter Groups can be extracted to their own Key Group.

 Below is an example ``_summary.csv`` from the first DWI run in the PNC [#f1]_.
 This
 reflects the original data that has been converted to BIDS using a heuristic.
 It is